 Why we care about advertising: A marketer’s guide

-Here's our guide to advertising in a transformed digital landscape.
+Here's our guide to adtech, digital advertising and keys to success in a transformed digital landscape.

 With digital transformation, advertising isn’t just about growing brand awareness or planting a seed.
 Advertisers and their adtech partners can reach audiences big and small at any stage of the funnel, delivering cross-channel ads across multiple touchpoints.
 And they aren’t just using traditional demographics and ratings, they’re leveraging device-level or user-specific data, as well as contextual insights, to serve the right message to the right customer at the right time.